📖 Web Design Concepts

 - Visual Design

-- Visual or Graphic design refers to the look and feel of the site including logos, graphics, typography, colors, and layout.
+- Refers to the look and feel of the site — logos, graphics, typography, color schemes, and layout.

 Front-End and Back-End Development